Siddhartha19Sinha/PRODIGY_DS_01/README.md

 ---

 🌟 Welcome to the Prodigy Infotech Data Science Internship Task 01!
-Let's embark on a journey of data exploration with the World Bank Group Analysis! 🌐📈
+Let's embark on a journey of data exploration with the World Population Data! 🌐📈

 ## Tools Utilized
 - 🐍 Python